UjjwalSinduria/Progress_Report/Ujjwal_Tracker.md

 ### Tuesday 10-12-2024
 - [x] Fixed some bugs while doing the login in the login page
 - [x] Read in depth about the AWS Cognito service.
+Applied AWS Cognito to genAI Login and signUp page

+### Wednesday 11-12-2024
+- [x]